bholmesqub/thesis/index.md

 title: "Guitar Effects-Pedal Emulation and Identification"
 ---

-Companion content for my PhD thesis entitled "Guitar Effects-Pedal Emulation and Identification".
+Companion content for the PhD thesis entitled "Guitar Effects-Pedal Emulation and Identification".

 ## Chapters